patrickroncal/python-spss-mean-recode-reliablity/README.md

 (1)	SET UP
 i.
 Open Python.

-•	You can access Python remotely by visiting this website online: http://live.sympy.org/
+•	You can access Python remotely by visiting this website online:

+http://live.sympy.org/

 •	You can check if Python is on your workstation by clicking “Start” on the bottom right hand corner and searching for “Python” in the program search.
-Apple products have Python by default. ii.
+Apple products have Python by default.

+ii.
 Copy and paste the text from one of the attached1 text files into Python.
-Press Enter. iii.
+Press Enter.

+iii.
 Repeat step 1-ii for each text file.
 There are five files.

-1This PDF should be contained in a folder with the necessary text files.
+1This file should be contained in a folder with the necessary text files.
 Appendix A also has the original Python source code.

 (2)	INPUT

 To summarize, we have these functions to use:

-(2.A) Function for mean (single attribute): M(title, number) (2.B) Function for additional attributes in mean: AM(title,number) (2.C) Function for recoding: REC(list,number)
+(2.A) Function for mean (single attribute): M(title, number)

+(2.B) Function for additional attributes in mean: AM(title,number)

+(2.C) Function for recoding: REC(list,number)

-(2.D) Function for reliability (single attribute): REL(title,number) (2.E) Function for additional attributes in reliabilities: AR(title,number)
+(2.D) Function for reliability (single attribute): REL(title,number)

+(2.E) Function for additional attributes in reliabilities: AR(title,number)

 (2.A)	M(title,number): If you would like to calculate the mean for one single variable, use the M(title,number) function.
 (M stands for Mean)

 i.
-Type M(title,number) into Python. ii.
+Type M(title,number) into Python.

+ii.
 Replace title with the name of your measure attribute.
+Use apostrophes!

-Use apostrophes! iii.
-Replace number with the number of this measure attribute. iv.
+iii.
+Replace number with the number of this measure attribute.

+iv.
 Press Enter.

 v.
 Check your work and then copy and paste the output from Python into SPSS.

 For example:
 Input:

 M(“Extroversion_”, 5)

 Output:

 * ** *** **** Mean of Extroversion_ *** ** * Compute Extroversion__Mean=Mean( Extroversion_1,  Extroversion_2,  Extroversion_3,  Extroversion_4,  Extroversion_5).
 Execute
 *********

 Input:

 M(“Friendly”,4)

 Output:

 * ** *** **** Mean of Friendly *** ** *
 Compute Friendly_Mean=Mean( Friendly1,  Friendly2,  Friendly3,  Friendly4).
 Execute *********

 (2.B)	AM(title, number): Sometimes, there are more than one attribute name in your mean.
 If you would like to calculate the mean for multiple attributes, use the M(title,number) function first and then use the AM(title, number) function.
 (AM stands for Additional attributes for mean)

 AM(title,number) outputs the exact same thing as M(title,number), but without all of the extra text and just the variable names.
 You can copy and paste this into your SPSS code outputted from M(title,number).

 For example:

 Input:

 AM(“Outgoing_”, 3)

 Output:

 Outgoing_1,  Outgoing_2,  Outgoing_3

 Then you can copy and paste this into your Friendly SPSS source code:

 * ** *** **** Mean of Friendly *** ** *
 Compute Friendly_Mean=Mean( Friendly1,  Friendly2,  Friendly3,  Friendly4, Outgoing_1,  Outgoing_2,  Outgoing_3).
 Execute *********